ProjectLibertyLabs/siwf/docs/src/Actions/Start.md

-# Redirect User to Frequency Access
+# Redirect User to Frequency Access (or other SIWF compatible system)

 To start the authentication loop, your application will generate an Authentication URL for each user.